Jack Clayton: Personal life

 When asked his religion, he replied: "ex-Catholic".
 Clayton was married three times, his first was to actress Christine Norden in 1947, but they divorced in 1953; the same year he married again to French actress Katherine Kath, but this was short-lived.
 His third marriage, in 1984, was to the Israeli actress Haya Harareet, and this lasted until his death.

+Death and legacy

 Clayton died in hospital in Slough, England from a heart attack, following a short illness, on 25 February 1995.

 On the first anniversary of Clayton's death, BAFTA held a ceremony to celebrate his life and career, which featured a screening of The Bespoke Overcoat and a solo flute performance from Delerue's score for Something Wicked This Way Comes, which was a favourite of Clayton's wife Haya.
 Tributes were delivered by Sir John Woolf, Harold Pinter, Karel Reisz, Freddie Francis, Clayton's editor Terry Rawlings, his agent Robert Shapiro, and actors Sam Waterston and Scott Wilson, with whom he had worked on The Great Gatsby.
 In his professional tribute to Clayton, Harold Pinter said: